nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-6.md

 Advice and warnings:

 - Your only Farm Chest may be getting full by this point.
 If so, fell Trees for an additional 50 Wood and craft a second Chest.
 Place it next to the first Chest.
+- If today is raining, the Community Center cutscene will not trigger.
+You will have to delay the triggering until the next dry day and the visit to the [Wizard's Tower](https://stardewvalleywiki.com/Wizard%27s_Tower) until the day after that.

 Instructions: